b-wesley/song-classification/README.md

 # song-classification

 ## Abstract:
 In this project, we seek to classify the genres of songs using the GTZAN dataset.
 Our approach relies on a variety of methods, divided into two groups based on the different facets of the dataset.
 We performed a variety of statistical methods on the features derived from the audio data provided in the data set including random forest and K-Nearest neighbors classifiers.
 The dataset also contains audiofiles and their corresponding spectrograms, for which we used two different classes of neural networks to predict the genres of the songs.
-For the feature-based models, the K-NN algorithm provided the greatest accuracy with a test F1 score of 0.914 on the larger dataset. !!Results!!
+For the feature-based models, the K-NN algorithm provided the greatest accuracy with a test F1 score of 0.914 on the larger dataset.

 ## Introduction
 Audio and music data is very unique in the world of machine learning, as it can be represented in several ways.
 Any audio can be represented either through a raw audio file (wave, mp3, aif, etc.) or a spectrogram.
 Music in particular can also be represented via midi, allowing this type of data to take advantage of models designed for NLP.
 Additionally, other features about the audio can be derived and used to make predictions about the audio without even directly using the audio or spectrogram.